Skip to main content

 • We will let your child sit up in a comfortable position with you supporting them.

-• We will help your child think about fun things during the needle procedure.
-We can use things like a book, a game or a video.
+• We will help your child be distracted during the poke with things like a book, game, video or happy thoughts.

-• We will offer sugar water on a pacifier to babies or offer for moms to breastfeed during the needle procedure.
+• For babies, we will offer sugar water on a pacifier or for moms to breastfeed during the needle procedure.

 We promise to do everything we can to eliminate pain – one poke at a time.